Ōwairaka and Wesley water upgrades

 La Veta Avenue connecting into the Mt Albert Ōwairaka Reservoir

-Work to lay the watermain on the top section of La Veta Avenue and connect into the reservoir located on Mt Albert/Ōwairaka commenced in early January.
-These works are estimated to take approximately five months to complete.
+Work to lay the watermain on the top section of La Veta Avenue and connect into the reservoir located on Mt Albert/Ōwairaka have now been completed.
+From July 2025 we will start replanting the area we cleared for our works with native vegetation.
+Replacement trees to be planted include Karamu, Houpara, Manuka, Mapou, Karo, Mahoe and Kowhai.

-Please refer to the below map for the works area.
+Please refer to the map below for the works area.

 How will this work affect you?